The over-arching principles which shape our practice in EYFS are:

 RE teaching follows the Gloucestershire Agreed Syllabus for 1 hour per week in line with statutory guidelines.

-This check will take place in June during your child’s time in Year 1.
+Year 1 Phonics Screening Check: This check will take place in June during your child’s time in Year 1.
 Your child will read 40 words out loud to a teacher.
 You’ll find out how your child did, and their teacher will assess whether he or she needs extra help with reading.
 If your child does not pass the check they’ll have to do it again in Year 2, following support from the school throughout the year.

-Your child will take the tests in May during Year 2.
+End of Key Stage 1 Tests: Your child will take tests on reading and mathematics during the month of May in Year 2.
 You will be sent the results of your child’s Teacher Assessments, which are informed by these tests, automatically in their end of year reports and you can ask the school for the test results any time after the end of May if you wish.

 Key Stage 2 Tests: Your child will take national tests during the month of May when they reach the end of Key Stage 2.
 These test your child’s skills in: English Reading, English Grammar, Punctuation and Spelling and mathematics.
 The tests last less than 4 hours altogether.
 The school will send you the results of your child’s Tests and Teacher Assessments with their end of year reports.